cometdfw/training-labs/_posts/2022-11-18-vvpc-04-vpc-verification.md

+---
-# Section 4: vPC Verification
+title: "vPC Part 4: vPC Verification"
+layout: post
+---

 > In this section, you will verify the feature of Virtual Port-Channel (vPC) from the Nexus switches.